aliceinwire/tofuwiki/README.markdown

 link them together.
 You'll be surprised at how powerful this simple mechanism is for organizing your notes.

-In SoyWiki, a wiki page is a simple text file that has a WikiWord title on the first line.
+In TofuWiki, a wiki page is a simple text file that has a WikiWord title on the first line.
 Beyond that, you can append any text you want.
 (You may alter the title line at the top, but it helps you see what wiki page you're on.)
-SoyWiki will create stub WikiPages for you automatically as you traverse WikiLinks that don't yet reference any content.
+TofuWiki will create stub WikiPages for you automatically as you traverse WikiLinks that don't yet reference any content.

 That's all you need to know to get started.

 ### Configuring further

-You can configure soywiki's vim-handling by setting certain variables inside of your `~/.vimrc`.
+You can configure tofuwiki's vim-handling by setting certain variables inside of your `~/.vimrc`.
 This is a list of the supported settings:

-- `let g:soywiki_autosave = 1`
+- `let g:tofuwiki_autosave = 1`
   activates autosaving (the default), deactivate by setting `0`.

 #### Mappings